 They must provide this information free of charge, but only after verifying that the consumer is who they say they are.
 Businesses are required to respond to an individual’s requests to know no more than twice in a 12-month period.

 If a business sells or shares personal information about a consumer to a third party, the CCPA gives that consumer the right to request that the business stop selling or sharing their information.
 This is called the right to opt out.
 Any business that sells or shares consumers’ personal information must include a conspicuous “Do Not Sell or Share My Personal Information” link on their homepage that informs consumers how to submit a request to opt out.

 After a consumer has opted out, businesses must wait at least 12 months before asking them to opt in again.

-The CCPA also addresses the sale of the personal information from minors under the age of 16.
+The CCPA also addresses the sale or sharing of the personal information from minors under the age of 16.
 If a consumer is between the ages of 13 and 16, businesses must get their affirmative consent to sell their personal information.
 For children under the age of 13, the child’s parent or guardian must give their affirmative consent.
 These rules apply when the business has actual knowledge of the consumer’s age or willfully disregards it.